JVinayChary/Zepto-Sales-Inventory-Management-System/README.md

 It is a complete end-to-end solution to understand how real e-commerce systems, like Zepto, manage products, stock, orders, payments, and deliveries.

 # Author
-JANGAM VINAY cHARY SQL | Data Analytics
+JANGAM VINAY CHARY SQL | Data Analytics